 To go very briefly in the historical aspect, colloidal quandum dots doping started in a very comprehensive manner, by a few researchers around the globe.
 Scientists begun with the introduction of dopants inside of the lattice of the quantum dots, or decorating the surface of the nanocrystal.
 However neither these applications, nor these proceedings made it into realistic solar devices.

 After having considered all of this, his idea in the first article was to introduce a novel protocol for doping quantum dots that could have been used directly in QDSCs.

-In fact, once the quantum dot absorber layer was processed, he deposited on top of the cell a dopant solution:
+In fact, once the quantum dot absorber layer was processed, he deposited a dopant solution on top of the cell:

 In this follow-up study, the paper published a couple of weeks ago about the molecular doping of the hole transporter, I have expanded the applcation gamut of the remote doping scheme to the more modern, higher-efficiency archticture, mimicing the current standards of the thin film photovoltaics.
 We fabricated n-i-p cells, the device architecture employ the molecular dopants to effectively p-dope the hole transporter, pushing its expect of a doping technique.
 In essence, doing so removes the unfavourable ‘kink’ in the energy bands near the hole-collecting junction, allowing smoother charge flow and more efficient charge-collection.
 Our efforts finally result in an optimally doped hole-transporter and enhanced device performances!

 We believe that the challenge Ahmad addressed will soon be faced by the perovskite community and that they can draw on the experience we present here.
 The significance of Ahmad’s study was justified a few days ago, as Alba Pellaroque from Prof. Henry Snaith’s group at Oxford University published a paper employing these molecular dopants to cure similar interfacial band bending issues in the n-i-p perovskite solar cells.